Entropy-Conserving Scheme for Modeling Nonthermal Energies in Fluid Dynamics Simulations: Implementation of thermal and nonthermal energies

+We use this simplified form when $2|\gamma_j - \gamma_\star|/(\gamma_j + \gamma_\star)<0.01$, following \citet{Pfrommer.etal.2017}.
+Having an estimate of the Mach number of shocks present in the Riemann solution at all cell interfaces, we define $M_{\rm R}$ for a cell as the maximum $M_{\rm R}$ value on that cell's interfaces.

 In our experiments, we find that the $M_{\rm R,crit}$ threshold alone cannot prevent spurious heating in regions with strong velocity gradients.
 Such gradients can be interpreted by the Riemann solver as a discontinuity producing a sufficiently strong shock with a Mach number that can satisfy the above criterion.
 To filter out such cases, we require that the velocity of the shock(s) in the Riemann solution must be sufficiently large compared to the local flow velocity.
-In addition, to avoid injection of entropy in poorly resolved highly supersonic flows, we also require that the right-hand side of Equation~(\ref{eq:eth-sync}) is not strongly subdominant to $\etot$, which is analogous to the criteria used by \citet{Ryu.etal.1993} and \citet{Bryan.etal.1995}.
+In addition, to avoid injection of entropy in poorly resolved highly supersonic flows, we also require that the right-hand side of Equation~(\ref{eq:eth-sync}) is larger than a certain fraction of $\etot$, which is analogous to the criteria used by \citet{Ryu.etal.1993} and \citet{Bryan.etal.1995}.
+Note that the latter criterion may not be required in moving-mesh codes \citep[e.g.,][]{Springel.2010} and when hydrodynamic equations are solved in a locally comoving frame \citep[e.g.,][]{Trac.Pen.2004}, where a significant fraction of kinetic energy is absorbed by the bulk flow of gas.
+For static-mesh Eulerian codes, however, this additional criterion is required to avoid artifacts in strongly supersonic flows.

-Based on extensive experiments we find that the following set of criteria work well to identify shock regions:
+Based on extensive experiments we find that the following set of criteria works well to identify shock regions:

 where $\max(M_{\rm R})$ is the maximal Mach number of the ``Riemann shocks'' at the interfaces of a given cell, $|s_{\rm R,max}|$ is the corresponding shock velocity, and $|v_{\rm cell}|$ is the gas velocity in the cell.
 When all of the above criteria are satisfied, the thermal energy is synchronized with total energy according to Equation~(\ref{eq:eth-sync}), meaning that thermal entropy is injected into the cell in the amount corresponding to the energy dissipated by the shock.
 Otherwise, the evolution of thermal energy is followed using the entropy conservation Equation~(\ref{eq:Sth}).
-To enforce adiabatic behavior of nonthermal energy components, their evolution is always followed by Equation~(\ref{eq:Sext}).
+To enforce the adiabatic behavior of nonthermal energy components, their evolution is always followed by Equation~(\ref{eq:Sext}).